apache/fury-site/docs/specification/xlang_implementation_guide.md

 The external declaration's fields are the complete schema.
 It may explicitly name an accessible property inherited by the target, but the generator does not automatically scan the external target hierarchy for schema fields.
-`exposePrivateFields` is invalid on an external declaration.
+`exposePrivateFields` and `ignoreInheritedPrivateFields` are invalid on an external declaration.

 An external object's shallow graph-memory formula is the union of declaration fields and public instance fields discovered on the target, its superclasses,